-There are many ancient monuments and sites oriented to the current geographic pole and this is called cardinal alignment or cardinal orientation.
-But what does it mean when more than 80% of the ancient monuments like pyramids and temples are not oriented to the current geographical pole?
+There are many ancient monuments and sites oriented to the current geographic pole, and this is called cardinal alignment or cardinal orientation.
+But what does it mean when more than 90% of the ancient monuments like pyramids and temples are not oriented to the current geographical pole?
 What is it that archaeologists and geologists have categorically overlooked?

 Why Are Temples and Pyramids Cardinally Oriented?

-Around the world, there are many ancient structures, such as pyramids and temples, that are positioned in such a way that their footprint points precisely to the current North pole.
+Around the world, there are many ancient structures, such as pyramids and temples, that are oriented in such a way that their footprint points precisely to the current North pole.

-It is also evident that there may be many other structures of importance that are oriented to the geographical North pole without a clear reason.
+It is also evident that there may be many other structures of importance that are oriented to the geographical North pole without an apparent reason.
 Pure symmetry between sunrise and sunset might have been one of these reasons.
 We happen to love the sun for many different reasons.

-Earth crust shifts are real, and pyramids are much, much older than we are led to believe.
-By using mathematics, our real history reveals itself without any doubt whatsoever.
+Earth crust shifts are real, and ancient monuments are much, much older than we are led to believe.
+By using mathematics, our real history reveals itself razor-sharp without any doubt whatsoever.

 How Mathematics Proves Our History is Wrongly Interpreted

-What does it mean when most of the pyramids and temples are not oriented to the current North pole?
+But what does it mean when most of the ancient monuments are not oriented to the Cardinals, i.e., to our current North pole?
 How likely is it then that they were oriented to former North poles?
 This can be sorted out by using the power of mathematics.

-In this series of articles, we will prove that Greenland was the location of former (geographic) North poles.
-The structures that are oriented to these former poles are therefore older than assumed by archaeologists.
-Why?
+We proved that Greenland was the location of former (geographic) North poles.
+The structures that are oriented to these old geographic poles are therefore older than assumed by archaeologists.

-This claim is extraordinary, the proof is extraordinary as well.
-The mathematics behind the proof is extremely accurate and will be published in a book that is currently in the making.
+Our claim is extraordinary; our proof is exceptional as well.
+The mathematics behind our proof is exceptionally accurate and will be published in a book that is currently in the making.

 Belief is Strong

 Belief systems resist change.
-We invariably believe that history, as it is taught to us, is correct.
-Even when mathematics proves that what we have been taught is wrong, we tend to keep believing that the history, as it was pounded into our brains, is correct.
+We invariably believe that history, as taught to us, is correct.
+Even when mathematics and other evidence proves that conditioning is wrong, we tend to keep thinking that history, as it is pounded into our brains, is correct.

 Temples and Pyramids Exactly Oriented to the Current North Pole (Fig 1)